I just got more proof that the old adage is true… Patience really does pay! Check out how my AUD/CAD trade turned out.

 While I’m glad to finally see my trade in the black, I am a little bit cautious about that shooting star that’s formed on the daily chart.
 I’ve decided to move my stop to 1.0080, which means I’ve locked in at least 80 pips on this trade.

-The reason why I’m not closing out my whole position just yet is because Stochastic is still climbing, which indicates that the bulls may still have some room for me to hit my ultimate profit target at 1.0250.
+The reason why I’m not closing out my whole position just yet is that Stochastic is still climbing, which indicates that the bulls may still have some room for me to hit my ultimate profit target at 1.0250.
 If we do see Stochastic crossover back to the downside, then I’ll definitely consider exiting the trade.

 For those of you who also took this setup, how do you plan on managing this trade?